claudiocp/ohmydebn/README.md

 # Desktop Theme

 You can change the desktop theme by pressing `Ctrl + Shift + T`.
 This will bring up a list of installed themes including the default Ohmydebn theme and several themes from Omarchy.
+You also have the option of installing new themes or removing any themes that you've installed.

+![OhMyDebn desktop themes](images/ohmydebn-theme-set-gui.png)

+Some themes include multiple background options.
 If the theme you select has multiple backgrounds, you can switch to the next background by pressing `Ctrl + Shift + B`.

-![OhMyDebn desktop themes](images/ohmydebn-theme-set-gui.png)

 Catppuccin theme: